Hrom131/ERCs/ERCS/erc-XXXX.md

     ) external view returns (bool);

     /**
-     * @notice Returns the current status of a given block
-     * @param blockHash The hash of the block to check
-     * @return isInMainchain True if the block is in the mainchain, false otherwise
-     * @return confirmationsCount The number of blocks that have been mined on top of the given block */ function getBlockStatus(bytes32 blockHash) external view returns (bool, uint256);

-    /**
-     * @notice Returns the Merkle root of a given block hash.
-     * This function retrieves the Merkle root from the stored block header data
-     * @param blockHash The hash of the block
-     * @return The Merkle root of the block
-     */
-    function getBlockMerkleRoot(bytes32 blockHash) external view returns (bytes32);

-    /**
-     * @notice Returns the basic block data for a given block hash.
-     * This includes the block header and its height
-     * @param blockHash The hash of the block
-     * @return The basic block data
-     */
-    function getBlockData(bytes32 blockHash) external view returns (BlockData memory);

-    /**
      * @notice Returns the hash of the current mainchain head.
      * This represents the highest block on the most accumulated work chain
      * @return The hash of the mainchain head